andlabs/libui/doc/events.md

 void uiEventDeleteHandler(uiEvent *e, int id);
 ```

+`uiEventDeleteHandler()` removes an event handler registration; you specify which handler to unregister by passing in the ID returned from `uiEventAddHandler()`.

 It is a programmer error to specify `NULL` for `e` or a currently unregistered value for `id`.
 It is also a programmer error to call `uiEventDeleteHandler()` on an event while that event is being fired.

 ### `uiEventFire()`